beehaa/hack-uci-2023/README.md

-# hack-uci-2023 - Personal FinANTs Spending Flowchart - US
+# hack-uci-2023 - Personal Finance Guide Website

 ## Introduction

-Welcome to the Personal FinANTs (Finance) Spending Flowchart project!
+Welcome to the Personal Finance Guide project!
 This website is designed to help individuals gain a better understanding of personal finance and investment concepts.
 The main page of the website provides a step-by-step walk-through of the flowchart found in the [r/personalfinance subreddit](https://www.reddit.com/r/personalfinance/wiki/commontopics/).

 Additionally, the website features a Monthly 50/30/20 Budget Calculator and a section for additional resources, making it a comprehensive tool for anyone looking to improve their financial literacy and gain control of their finances.